 What can Dental Associates of Delaware do about my dry mouth?

-Consult us at Dental Associates of Delaware at our Middletown office, Brandywine office, and Hockessin office to rule out some serious conditions that reduce the flow of saliva.
+Consult us at Dental Associates of Delaware at our Middletown office, Brandywine / Wilmington office, Hockessin office and Newark office to rule out some serious conditions that reduce the flow of saliva.
 Once we have ruled out other causes, we will recommend some simple remedies.
 There are also some oral rinses and artificial saliva products available.
 We will recommend that you be especially vigilant about oral hygiene, since inadequate saliva can increase your chance of tooth decay.